awsdocs/aws-site-to-site-vpn-user-guide/doc_source/your-cgw.md

 If you have one of these devices, but configure it for IPsec in a different way than presented in the configuration file, you can change our suggested configuration to match your needs\.

+You can also find software VPN appliances on the [AWS Marketplace](https://aws.amazon.com/marketplace/search/results/ref=brs_navgno_search_box?searchTerms=vpn)\.

 ## Requirements for your customer gateway device<a name="CGRequirements"></a>

-If you have a device that isn't in the preceding list of tested devices, this section describes the requirements that the device must meet for you to use it to establish a Site\-to\-Site VPN connection\.
+If you have a device that isn't in the preceding list of examples, this section describes the requirements that the device must meet for you to use it to establish a Site\-to\-Site VPN connection\.

 There are four main parts to the configuration of your customer gateway device\.
 The following symbols represent each part of the configuration\.